 Non-romantic forms of love are often taken for granted, even though they have a huge impact on our happiness.

 Noticing all the types of love in your everyday life takes a certain level of awareness that can only be achieved through practice.
 As the Roman poet and philosopher Lucretius once said, “love is a product of habit.”
 After all, we’re encouraged to see love as a magical, spontaneous thing that “just happens:” either there’s a spark, or there isn’t.
 We’re also used to tying it to specific situations, like a romantic date with a partner.

 The chemistry of love

-From a neurobiological standpoint, it makes sense to chase after romantic love.
+From a neurobiological standpoint, it makes sense to chase after love.
 Actions associated with our survival (for instance, mating) produce chemicals that make us feel good, such as dopamine or oxytocin - which is commonly referred to as the “love hormone.”

 The issue with relying on romantic love for this reward is that we don’t always find ourselves in a romantic relationship.
 If we believe that romantic love is the only thing that can make us happy, we become hopeless when we don’t receive it.
-We might even start to believe that we’re unworthy of love… while ignoring all the other sources of love in our life, like our family or our friends.
+We might possibly even start to believe that we’re unworthy of love… while ignoring all the other sources of love in our life, like our family or our friends.

 At a chemical level, romantic love is not the only trigger for feel-good hormones.
 Whenever we spend time with people we care about, our brains reward us with dopamine.
 And though it does play an important role in sexual attraction, oxytocin is by no means exclusive to romantic relationships: research has shown it plays a crucial role in any kind of attachment, including friendships and maternal bonds.